sanjib-sonowal/csharp-design-patterns/README.md

 ### Chain of Responsibility
 The Chain of Responsibility pattern is a behavioral design pattern that allows a request to be passed along a chain of handlers.
 Each handler in the chain either processes the request or passes it to the next handler in the chain.
 This pattern decouples the sender of a request from its receivers, allowing multiple handlers to process the request in a flexible and dynamic manner.

+### Template Method
+The Template Method pattern is a behavioral design pattern that defines the skeleton of an algorithm in a base class, but lets subclasses override specific steps of the algorithm without changing its structure.

+### Memento
+The Memento pattern is a behavioral design pattern that allows an object's internal state to be captured and restored without exposing its implementation details.
+This pattern is useful for implementing features like undo/redo functionality.

+### Interpreter
+The Interpreter pattern is a behavioral design pattern that defines a grammar for a language and provides an interpreter to interpret sentences in that language.
+It is used to evaluate expressions or commands based on a defined set of rules.